Manufacture

 An overwhelming 80% of manufacturers are ready to take their operations to the next level.
 The goal?
 To move one level further on the automation ladder, with many setting their sights on even more ambitious advancements.
 The roadmap to this progression is underpinned by crucial enablers: state-of-the-art equipment, precise data collection and skilled staff trained to navigate the evolving landscape of manufacturing technology.

 For those just beginning their automation journey, the emphasis is on acquiring the right shop floor equipment and investing in employee training.
-As manufacturers climb toward higher levels, the emphasis shifts to sophisticated data and software capabilities, with artificial intelligence (AI) emerging as a transformative force, particularly for those nearing the scope of fully autonomous operations — though only a handful of respondents reported reaching Level 6 of automation.
+As manufacturers climb toward higher levels, the emphasis shifts to sophisticated data and software capabilities, with artificial intelligence (AI) emerging as a transformative force, particularly for those nearing the scope of fully autonomous operations.

 Automation is a marathon, not a sprint.
 Strategic, incremental investments in automation are essential for manufacturers to meet changing customer needs and stay ahead in the long run.